-What should I expect from the global evaluation?
+What should I expect from the Global Assessment?

-A global evaluation usually includes an interview with caregivers about the child’s history, observation of an interview with the child, and testing.
+A Global Assessment usually includes an interview with caregivers about the child’s history, observation, an interview with the child, and testing.
 Testing involves paper and pencil and hands-on activities, answering questions, and sometimes using a computer.
-Your child will be meeting with a child psychologist, speech/language pathologist, occupational therapist, and testing technician.
+Your child will be meeting with a clinical psychologist, speech/language pathologist, occupational therapist, and testing technicians.
 Caregivers may be asked to fill out questionnaires about their child’s development and behavior.
 Caregivers are usually not in the room during testing, although they may be present with very young children.
-The time required depends on the child’s age and problem.
+The time required depends on the child’s age and specific concerns.
 Make sure your child has a good night’s sleep before the testing.
 If your child wears glasses or a hearing aid or any other device, make sure to bring it.
-If your child has special language needs, please alert the neuropsychologist to these.
-If your child is on stimulant medication, such as Ritalin, or other medication, check with the neuropsychologist beforehand about coordinating dosage time with testing.
+If your child has special language needs, please alert the clinical psychologist to these.
+If your child is on stimulant medication, such as Ritalin, or similar medication, please notify the intake specialist.
+Plan for your child to take medications as prescribed, though this may change after discussion with the clinical psychologist.
 If your child has had previous school testing, an individual educational plan, or has related medical records, please bring this information to your first appointment.
+Also, if your child resides in two homes, please provide appropriate custody documentation at initial intake appointment.

-What should I tell my child about having an evaluation?
+What should I tell my child about having an assessment?

 What you tell your child about this evaluation depends on how much he or she can understand.
-Be simple and brief and relate your explanation to a problem that your child knows about such as “trouble with spelling,” “problems following directions,” or “feeling upset.”
+Be simple and brief and relate your explanation to a problem that your child knows about such as “trouble with spelling,” “difficulty following directions,” or “feeling upset.”
 Sometimes, the easiest answer is to tell a child that we are trying to figure out the way they learn best.
 Let them know that we will talk to their teachers to make sure that we are doing everything we can to make things easier for them in school.
 Reassure a worried child that testing involves no “shots.”
-Tell your child that you are trying to understand his or her problem to make things better.
+They will be completing puzzles, looking at pictures, doing activities similar to school, computer tasks, drawing, and more.
 You may also tell the child that “nobody gets every question right,” and that the important thing is to “try your best.”
-Your child will probably find the evaluation interesting, and the detailed information that is gathered will contribute to your child’s care.
+Your child will probably find the assessment interesting, and the detailed information that is gathered will contribute to your child’s care.

-A general assessment may look at the following areas (this varies based on the child’s age and the referral question):
+A Global Assessment may look at the following areas (this varies based on the child’s age and the referral question):

 - General intellectual functioning, looking at both nonverbal and verbal ways of learning and how quickly they process information